stephaniereinders/stephaniereinders_website/content/post/decision-trees/decision-trees.md

 +++

 I recently learned how to create decision trees using scikit-learn in Python.
-In this tutorial, I will walk you through the steps that I took to build a decision tree on the Iris data set.
+In this tutorial, I will walk you through the steps that I took to build a decision tree on the Iris dataset.

 *I used the following sources to learn how to write the code contained in this tutorial:*
 1. Introduction to Machine Learning with Python by Andreas C. Muller and Sarah Guido (2017)